prowestgis/upp-wg/interop.md

 Add a new service to the services directory.

-_The service directory implementation is influenced by Kobernetes but retricted.
+_The service directory implementation is influenced by Kubernetes but restricted.
 In Kubernetes terminology, the UPP services are closer to a Pod_

 ```http
 POST /services